json-schema-form/angular-schema-form/README.md

 ----------
 [Try out the example page](http://schemaform.io/examples/bootstrap-example.html).
 Try editing the schema or form definition and see what comes out!

-Now you can save your code and share it!
+Hint: By pressing the 'Save to gist' button (top left), you can save your example into a shareable link.

 What is it?
 ----------